 Interpretation of the cycles

-The diagram below represents the three sine waves for the cycles based on a birth date for a period of 30 days where the 1 on the X-axis (midline) is the given start date.
+The diagram below represents the three sine waves for the cycles based on the birth date for a period of 30 days where the 1 on the X-axis (midline) is the given start date.

 When the sine wave of a cycle is above the midline (x-axis) of the graph then we may experience a "High" in that cycle e.g. for the intellectual cycle your thought processes may be sharper, concentration easier and you may have lots of ideas.
 When the sine wave of a cycle is below the midline of the graph then we may experience a "Low" in that cycle e.g. for the Physical cycle we may feel weak and listless.
 Viewing the three cycles for the 7 (on the midline), in the diagram above, we have Emotion and Intellectual are both High and Physical is Low.